MrSimon-Peter/PDB-PLSQL-short-Report/README.md

 ## 1. Overview of Tasks
 ### Task 1: Create a New Pluggable Database (PDB)
 I created a new PDB named 'si_pdb_27955' using SQL*Plus while connected as SYSDBA.
 The admin user was created as 'simonpierre_plsqlauca_27955' with a simple password.
 After creation, I opened and saved the PDB state to make it automatically open each time the database starts.
+### Task 2: Create and Delete a PDB
+I created another PDB named 'si_to_delete_pdb_27955' for practice.
+After confirming its creation and opening it, I closed and deleted it using the DROP PLUGGABLE DATABASE command.